 Management is required to make certain estimates when determining the fair value of stock options awards, and the number of awards that are expected to vest.
 These estimates affect the amount recognized as stock-based compensation in the statements of loss based on estimates of forfeiture and expected lives of the underlying stock options.
-For the three and year ended December 31, 2013, the Company had not issued any stock options and had therefore had therefore not recognized any stock based compensation expense.
+For the three months ended March 31, 2014, the Company had not issued any stock options and had therefore had therefore not recognized any stock based compensation expense.